LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 const text = document.getElementById("p1").textContent; // Reading
 document.getElementById("p1").textContent = "Content"; // Writing
 ```
-However, you must ensure that `document.getElementById("p1")` is never *null* (which happens if the element is not found).
+However, you must ensure that `document.getElementById("p1")` is never *null* (which happens if the element is not found)!
 Attempting to apply a property to a *null* element will result in an error causing the rest of the code to stop executing!

 #### Creating HTML elements using DOM manipulation methods

-The previously discussed properties are primarily intended for placing simple content within an element.
-But what if you want to dynamically add or remove HTML elements?
-For that, we have DOM manipulation methods.
+The previously discussed **properties are primarily intended for placing simple content (like text) within an element!**

+But what if you want to **dynamically add or remove HTML elements?** For that, we have **DOM manipulation methods**.

 The following example will select the *div* element and then add two *p* elements below with text content and some attributes.
 The second *p* element will also contain an image: